TheSaviourEking/inkl/README.md

-Here's a rewritten README incorporating h1, h2, and h3 tags for improved readability and SEO:

 # Inkl: Dive Deeper into Your News

 Inkl is your personalized news curator, designed to cut through the noise and deliver the stories that matter most to you.
 Imagine a news experience that learns your preferences and surfaces articles that spark your curiosity.
 That's Inkl.